Biocidal product family

 A working party (WP) consisting of representatives from industry and member states was established at the coordination group (CG)-22 meeting in 2017, to narrow down definitions given in the Note for Guidance.
 The last meeting is scheduled January 2019, after which recommendations will be sent to the CG/EC.
 Publicly available documents are expected late 2019.

 Authorisation number + suffix

 Biocidal product families, like individual biocidal products, are issued an authorisation number.
 Each member of the family is also given a suffix.
 Furthermore, applications for mutual recognition of a national authorisation can concern both an individual biocidal product or a biocidal product family.

 If the composition of a new product falls within the established ranges, an authorisation holder only has to notify the authorities about the new product at least 30 days before placing it on the market.
 Notifications for placing a product on a national market must be sent to the relevant competent authority who has granted a national authorisation for a biocidal product family.
 In the case of an EU authorisation, the notification must be sent to ECHA and the Commission.
 All notifications must be sent through R4BP 3.

 - the exact formulation,

 - the trade name and

 For Union authorisations, the authorisation holder notifies the Agency and the Commission.

 If the variations of a new product compared to the authorised BPF only concern dyes, perfumes or pigments which are within the existing permitted ranges, the new product can be put on the market even without notification.

-For additional information see also the ECHA, the guidance about biocidal product families (given in CA document Nov14-Doc.5.8-Final.rev3.) and the guidance on similarity CA document CAJuly19-Doc.4.2_BPF (see library CircaBC).
+For additional information see also the ECHA webiste, the guidance about biocidal product families (given in CA document Nov14-Doc.5.8-Final.rev3.), the template used for an overview of a product family and in the guidance on similarity CA document CAJuly19-Doc.4.2_BPF (see library CircaBC).